Chapter 17 - It Will Never Be the Same Again

 This is where history takes unexpected sideways turns sometimes.
-Comey, for whatever reason, felt it was his duty to announce the re-opening of the investigation even though it was close to election day.
+Comey, for whatever reason, felt it was his duty to announce the re-opening of the investigation even though it was so close to election day.
 The Trump campaign jumped all over it.
 Even though 7 days later the FBI announced the emails were nothing they had not seen before, the damage was done.
 Trump was elected by 85,000 votes in three battleground states.

 It wasn’t the only reason Hillary lost.
 A lot of events and personalities played a part in Trumps victory.
 She and her campaign staff had expected to win and didn’t even campaign in two of the battleground states she thought she had in the bag.
 She was incredibly arrogant, but in this case Comey, apparently because he was an attention junkie, threw the election to Trump.

 Ironically, Comey later got fired by Trump for not being loyal enough in some strange karmic twist.
-Comey then wrote a book trying to explain the logic of his actions making the claim he was a hero for standing up to Trump, but no one was buying it.
+Comey then wrote a book trying to explain the logic of his actions, He made the claim he was a hero for standing up to Trump, but no one was buying it.
 He would forever be known for getting Trump elected.
 For whatever reason, call it karma or just bad luck, America was stuck with Trump as president.
 What that meant at that point we could only imagine.

 Governor Cuomo also had a reputation for being a bully and a hardnosed, old school politician.
 As a result, people respected his power and his ability, but he also had a lot of enemies.
 When it was revealed he had acted inappropriately towards women on his staff, very few of his “allies” came to his defense.
 Andrew was from the older generation of politicians that thought they